 6. DataCite Members, Consortium Organizations & Repositories

-If you become a member of DataCite or Consortium Organization (previously referred to as Clients), we ask for contact information (name and email and billing address) to fulfill our business obligations -- contacts include service, technical, voting, and billing contacts.
+If you become a member of DataCite or Consortium Organization, we ask for contact information (name and email and billing address) to fulfill our business obligations — contacts include service, technical, voting, and billing contacts.
 The service contact receives general information about service status and new services.
 The technical contact is notified of service changes and infrastructure outages.
 The voting contact receives information pertaining to DataCite’s governance duties; board elections, statute changes, and budget approval.
 The billing contact receives annual invoices for membership and DOI service fees.
 We log membership contact and billing information to our Customer Relationship Management (CRM) system, Salesforce.
 Salesforce fully complies with current privacy regulations.

 Legal basis for processing personal data as a result of membership and the use of the DataCite´s DOI services is either Art.
 6 No. 1 lit. b GDPR and Art.
-6 No. 1 lit. f GDPR, as these are required for the fulfilment of the contract/membership with DataCite as well as for the use of the offered services.
-Furthermore, DataCite has a legitimate interest in the fulfilment of its duties towards its members.
+6 No. 1 lit. f GDPR, as these are required for the fulfillment of the contract/membership with DataCite as well as for the use of the offered services.
+Furthermore, DataCite has a legitimate interest in the fulfillment of its duties towards its members.
 For the storage of invoice data also Art.
-6 No. 1 lit. c GDPR apply as legal basis.
+6 No. 1 lit. c GDPR applies as legal basis.

 Depending on the type of DataCite services used, your organization contact may receive, notifications about training sessions, webinars, product testing, or news that will impact the use of DataCite services.
 Individuals may remove themselves from mailings by following the unsubscribe link provided in every DataCite email.